 Beginner's Guide to Spa & Hot Tub Care

-For the new spa owner, or for someone who is new to spa maintenance, we have a few easy tips to help you care for your spa.
-These simple hot tub maintenance and cleaning tasks will keep your water crystal clear, sanitary and ready to use.
-Keep reading to learn how to maintain proper water chemistry and keep your spa equipment in top shape.
+For the new spa owner, or for someone who is new to hot tub maintenance, we have a few easy tips to help you care for your spa.
+These simple maintenance and cleaning tasks will keep your water crystal clear, sanitary and ready to use.
+Keep reading to learn the five easy steps to maintain proper water chemistry, how to clean a hot tub, and keep your spa equipment in top shape:

 Keep Up with Water Chemistry

-If you've read the Secret to Hot Tub Chemistry post, you already know the secret of spa care and cleaner water.
-In short, you need to test the water.
+The secret of hot tub care and cleaner water is to test the water!
 Use these results and make small adjustments to pH, alkalinity, calcium hardness and sanitizer levels regularly.
-This means testing the spa water 2-4 times per week and adjusting levels as needed to keep the water balanced within the proper ranges:
+This means testing the spa water 2–4 times per week and adjusting levels as needed to keep the water balanced within the proper ranges:

 - Chlorine: 1.0–3.0 ppm